-He's had a rough go of it lately and his Chelsea future remains unclear, but Christian Pulisic is still absolutely vital for the USMNT.
+He's healthy once again and, although his Chelsea future remains unclear, Christian Pulisic is still absolutely vital for the USMNT.

 His goal against Iran in the World Cup pushed the team into the knockout rounds and, as 2026 looms, it's almost certain he'll remain the USMNT's star man going forward.

-His club future will play a part in that, though, as it has become quite clear that the situation at Stamford Bridge is probably not going to work out.
+His club future will play a part in that, though, as it has become quite clear that the situation at Stamford Bridge is tenuous at best.